-You can request that a driver for a USB device be automatically built in real-time for a touch device(s) connected to a Windows 7,8,10 or MacOS 10.8 - 10.14 system or fill in the 'Download request form' for a driver to be sent to you manually.
+You can request that a driver for a USB device be automatically built in real-time for a touch device(s) connected to a Windows 7,8,10 or MacOS 10.7 and above or fill in the 'Download request form' for a driver to be sent to you manually.

 From the web site you will download and run either the Windows or MacOS installer utility.

 Ensure the USB touch device is plugged into the system (touch monitors will normally have both a video and USB cable).

 The utility will identify and list off the USB devices and automatically highlight any that are already known or, if none of your USB devices are known, then all the USB devices are listed to allow you to manually identify and select the touch device.

 In either case, once you have selected the device and filled in your personal details the OK button will be activated.
 If the driver build request is successful you will be notified that the build request has been accepted: